 Retired Lt.
-Gen. Dirk Jameson is a member of the Center for Climate and Security’s Advisory Board, and the Vice Chairman of the Air Force Academy’s Board of Visitors.
+Gen. Dirk Jameson was a member of the Center for Climate and Security’s Advisory Board, where he served for eight years before passing away in 2021.
+He was also the Vice Chairman of the Air Force Academy’s Board of Visitors.
 He retired from the Air Force in 1996 after more than three decades of service.
 Jameson’s final assignment was a Deputy Commander-in-Chief of U.S. Strategic Command.

 Jameson commanded 20th Air Force and was responsible for U.S. ICBM forces.
 Jameson served as Chief of Staff and Director of Command Control, Strategic Air Command, and commanded the Air Force Strategic Missile Center at Vandenberg Air Force Base, Calif.
 He was instrumental in facilitating military-to-military exchanges with the commander of Russia’s strategic rocket forces.